 LIGO A+ includes the injection of frequency dependent squeezing at 1064 nm and a measured shot-noise squeezing of up to 6 dB.
 A list of loss contribution that allows for 6 dB of squeezing is given.
 This list is input for other groups, in particular to "optics" and "AIC".
 From Table 9 it is likely that 6 dB is achievable.
-Reaching the design performance of the aLIGO input Faradays and the aLIGO OMC, careful mode-matching and using now available photodiodes with quantum efficiency (QE) > 99% [94] should see 6 dB shot noise reduction using currently available squeezers.
+Reaching the design performance of the aLIGO input Faradays and the aLIGO OMC, careful mode-matching and using now available photodiodes with quantum efficiency (QE) > 99% [118] should see 6 dB shot noise reduction using currently available squeezers.

-From Table 9 we see that 6 dB noise reduction with a total efficiency of 77% (losses less than 23%) requires phase noise to be controlled to better than 17 mrad.
-This is regularly achieved in small scale laboratory demonstrations.
-Operation of the squeezed light source in vacuum, recently demonstrated in [95], might be helpful for achieving this goal for A+.
+From Table 9 we see that 6 dB noise reduction with a total efficiency of 77% (losses less than 23%) requires phase noise to be controlled to better than 17 mrad, which has been achieved in the experiment at LASTI with a 16 m cavity [116].
+Operation of the squeezed light source in vacuum, recently demonstrated in [119], might be helpful for achieving this goal for A+.

-R&D experimental tests include control system development for frequency dependent squeezing, optimizing squeezed light sources at 1064 nm and the characterization of low-loss Faraday isolators and mode-matching efficiencies.
+$\rm R\&D$ experimental tests include control system development for frequency dependent squeezing, optimizing squeezed light sources at 1064 nm and the characterization of low-loss Faraday isolators and mode-matching efficiencies.